 Is Staking on Numerai Profitable?
-A Data Look
+What 1,200 Rounds Show

-Numerai lets anyone stake NMR on their model's predictions.
-Stake well and you earn more NMR.
-Stake poorly and your NMR is burned — permanently destroyed.
-How does that play out across roughly 1,200 rounds of real data?
+Numerai lets anyone stake NMR on a model's predictions.
+Stake well and you earn more NMR; stake poorly and your NMR is burned — destroyed on-chain, not redistributed.
+For a primer on the tournament mechanics, see How Numerai Works.

 How Staking Works (Quick Refresher)